andrasq/node-microrest/README.md

 Unlike http createServer, microrest.createServer can listen on hunt for alternate ports.

-The function returns the http server, and the callback (if provided) is passed any server listen error or an object with the `pid` and `port` of the server.
+The function returns the http server, and the callback (if provided) is passed the server listen error or an object with the `pid` and `port` of the server.
 If no callback is provided, server errors are attached to `server._error`.

 The returned server has added properties